mjpatter88/FileRecovery/README.md

 Fixed, so hopefully things will go more smoothly.

 After hours of frustration I found the next block.
 Turns out it wasn't actually in the list of blocks I was looking for.
 So now the first thing I'm going to do is recreate a new list for just such a reason.

+After a few more days I'm calling it quits on this project for now to focus on the paper.
+It mostly works, but there a few areas that are pretty buggy and inconsistent.
+Good prototype though!

+Maybe if I used Sobel's edge detection or something a little more advanced it would work.